highcharts-for-python/highcharts-stock/docs/_versus_alternatives.rst

     And the fourth option is - in my experience - one of the most common.
-Even though plenty of developers coming to Python from the JavaScript ecosystem ask "Why can't we just Highcharts?", many in the Python ecosystem will answer "because it's a pain to do".
+Even though plenty of developers coming to Python from the JavaScript ecosystem ask "Why can't we just use Highcharts?", many in the Python ecosystem will answer "because it's a pain to do".
 So they turn to Highcharts alternatives that are more Python-friendly, like `plotly <https://plotly.com/python/>`_.

+    **Highcharts for Python** and its **Highcharts Stock for Python** extension are designed to eliminate this pain.

     .. tip::